810: The Giant Spider Invasion

 A line from the Beatles song “Piggies,” also off the White Album (see previous note).
 Sample lyrics: “Have you seen the little piggies/crawling in the dirt?/And for all the little piggies/life is getting worse/always having dirt to play around in …” Charles Manson (see above note) was taken with this song, believing the “piggies” were members of the establishment.
 At one of the murder scenes in 1969, the killers wrote “Death to Pigs” in the victim’s blood.

-A reference to a line from the 1977 Woody Allen film Annie Hall: “Honey, there's a spider in your bathroom the size of a Buick.”
+A reference to a line from the 1977 Woody Allen film Annie Hall (and a pretty good Woody Allen impression): “Honey, there's a spider in your bathroom the size of a Buick.”

-The start of a line from Annie Hall (see previous note).
-The full line, "I distinctly heard him say, 'Jew eat'?"
+Another Woody Allen imitation from Annie Hall (see previous note).
+The actual line: “I distinctly heard it.
+He muttered under his breath, ‘Jew’.”
 (Thanks to Alice Phillips Walden for this reference.)

-I wonder if he bequeathed his Wet Willie albums.
+I wonder who he bequeathed his Wet Willie albums to.

 Wet Willie is a Southern rock band from Mobile, Alabama.
 Their one big hit was 1974’s “Keep On Smilin’”, but they had a few other songs that charted in the 1970s, broke up in 1980, then reunited in 1990.